Energy management: Facility management

 In comparison, the passive house ultra-low-energy standard, currently undergoing adoption in some other European countries, has a maximum space heating requirement of 15 kWh/m2a.
 A passive house is a very well insulated and virtually airtight building.
 It does not require a conventional heating system.
 It is heated by solar gain and internal gains from people.
 Energy losses are minimized.

 There are also buildings that produce more energy (for example by solar water heating or photovoltaic systems) over the course of a year than it imports from external sources.
 These buildings are called energy-plus-houses.

 In addition, the work regulations manage competencies, roles and responsibilities.
 Because the systems also include risk factors (e.g. oil tanks, gas lines), you must ensure that all tasks are clearly described and distributed.
 A clear regulation can help to avoid liability risks.

 Logistics

-Logistics is the management of the flow of resources between the point of origin and the point of destination in order to meet some requirements, for example of customers or corporations.
+Logistics is the management of the flow of resources between the point of origin and the point of destination in order to meet some requirements - for example of customers or corporations.
 Especially the core logistics task, transportation of the goods, can save costs and protect the environment through efficient energy management.
-The relevant factors are the choice of means of transportation, duration and length of transportation and cooperation with logistics service providers.
+The relevant factors are the choice of means of transportation, duration and length of transportation, and cooperation with logistics service providers.

-The logistics causes more than 14% percent of CO_{2} emissions worldwide.
-For this reason the term Green Logistics is becoming increasingly important.
+Transport logistics accounts for more than 24% of CO_{2} emissions worldwide.
+For this reason Green Logistics has become more prevalent in business.

 Possible courses of action in terms of green logistics are: